lsulli/LidarManager/README.md

 ![alt text](./readme_image/fig10a.JPG)

-"**Create TIL from DIR**" create a Tile Index Layer from a set of layers files in a folder and write the file path in a field called "**location**", User can use this TIL file directly in LIDAR Manager.
+"**Create TIL from DIR**" create a Tile Index Layer from a set of LiDAR files in a folder and write the file path in a field called "**location**", User can use this TIL file directly in LIDAR Manager.
 The code writes a batch file and run it on OSGeo4w shell.
 It's quite fast, faster than gdal python module, but with many files it could takes some time, be patient: thread process is not optimized.

-TIL is created as geopackage on Default User folder with a name as **TIL_yyyy_mm_dd_hh_mm_ss.gpkg** and load on TOC.
+TIL is created as geopackage on Default User folder with a name as **TIL_yyyy_mm_dd_hh_mm_ss.gpkg*, set to EPSG code selected in combobox and loads on TOC.
 User can save TIL as he prefer.

 ![alt text](./readme_image/fig10b.JPG)